bitshares/bitshares-js/README.md

 # BitShares-JS #

-Pure JavaScript library for the BitShares platform.
+JavaScript library for the BitShares platform.

 ## Features ##